chiefenne/PyAero/docs/load.rst

 standard installation.
 The root path for airfoils can be changed by the user in the file :file:`src/Settings.py` by changing the value of the variable :code:`AIRFOILDATA`.

-The file browser is located in the *toolbox* area on the left side of the application.
+The file browser is located in the *toolbox* on the left side of the application.
+It is the uppermost tab in the toolbox area.

 .. _figure_toolbox_area:
 .. figure::  images/toolbox_area_1.png